EvanWieland/chati/README.md

 #### Creating the DB WITH data
 `$ mysql -u username -p < /<ABSOLUTE_PATH>/chati/sql/db.sql`

+Or use `SOURCE` on the SQL file if a MySQL has already been started.

 #### Creating the DB WITHOUT data
 `$ mysql -u username -p < /<ABSOLUTE_PATH>/chati/sql/spawn.sql`

+Or use `SOURCE` on the SQL file if a MySQL has already been started.

 #### Destroying the DB
 `$ mysql -u username -p < /<ABSOLUTE_PATH>/chati/sql/destroy.sql`

+Or use `SOURCE` on the SQL file if a MySQL has already been started.

 ### Data
 Located at [data/sanitized/](data/sanitized/)